 Petroleum ingredients appear in many common cosmetic products and cleansers, and can be listed as any number of petroleum derivatives.
 By-products most commonly include mineral oil, paraffin gel, propylene glycol, or PVP/VA Copolymere.
 Research done by the Environmental Working Group adds that, “Many of the cosmetic industry’s chemical safety assessments reveal that common petroleum-based cosmetic ingredients can be contaminated with a cancer-causing impurity called 1,4-dioxane.”
 According to natural-product producer Aurora Group, petroleum can be used in everything from lip gloss (as petroleum oil) to nail polish (as solvents like toluene).

 Luckily, there are safe alternatives available, so try researching organic and all-natural moisturizing products that are free from chemical and toxic ingredients.
 The best alternatives to petroleum-based formulas are natural butters like shea and coco; oils like olive, castor and jojoba; and waxes like beeswax and caranuba.
-We love Alba’s Un-Petroleum Jelly or click here to make your own petroleum jelly alternative at home (only 3 ingredients needed).
-Other good petro-chemical-free brands are Dr. Bronner and Pangea Organics.
+We formulated our CV Skinlabs Restorative Skin Balm for this reason and its a huge miracle worker in the medical world or click here to make your own petroleum jelly alternative at home (only 3 ingredients needed).
 Read labels before purchasing a product, or try researching cosmetic brands at the Environmental Working Group’s website.
 Check out our list of toxic ingredients to avoid here.

 * Do you look out for petroleum in your beauty products?
 How do you avoid this ingredient, or what do you recommend instead?